kdm5498/optimal-hunting/README.md

 ## Configuration

 View the `martu.json` or `martu_minimize.json` files for formatting of configuration files.
+The default values for loops are pretty high, it may be advisable to lower the number of generations from default.